ktg5/csgo-cfg/README.md

 # Ktg5's CSGO autoexec (cfg)
-the autoexec/cfg i use for csgo
+the autoexec i use for csgo

 (thanks franz for cool sounds when press button)